www.QuantumBrainComputerInterface.com

 Fractal Instant (Zero D) Time (1D) Fields (2D) Parabolic Space (3D) Intersecting parabolas in 3D space

-What if each instant transmutates into a fractal, or into less or more infinite instances?
+What if each instant transmutes into a fractal, or into less or more infinite instances?
 Time could then be understood as a figurative force moving one-dimensionally, enabling the fundamental fields—gravitic, strong, weak, and electromagnetic—to exist inherently as two-dimensional.
 An instance itself could serve as a unit to measure time and time dilations, yet a paradox arises: how can we measure the past, with respect to those dilations, using a time that only moves toward the future?
 Because each instant is composed of infinite instances, fewer instances correspond to a point in space, while more instances give rise to the expanding universe.
 The fields can only interact at a single instant—an infinitely small point—so they must be parabolic, thereby generating height, width, and volume.
 In this framework, experiments involving negative time provide the figurative ruler needed to determine how much negative energy density is required to establish a traversable wormhole.

 What if time dilations are what's holding back the discovery of an advanced form of quantum entanglement?
-As if you created a traversable wormhole, there would be some sort of slight paradox: how would one traverse from a region of space dilated such that its clock speed is faster, to a region of space that has a slower clock speed, without time traveling?
+If you created a traversable wormhole, there would be some sort of slight paradox: how would one traverse from a region of space dilated such that its clock speed is faster, to a region of space that has a slower clock speed, without time traveling?
 There would be some sort of instantaneous spacetime where you would have to cross the dilation, and because we are assuming the speed of light is not the ultimate limit, we can say this is a paradox.
 Could one use negative energy to create regions of negative gravity that balance out Alice's and Bob's time dilation?
-Could the ruler to measure the time dilations be negative time experiments?
+Could the ruler used to measure the time dilations be negative-time experiments?

 Interesting Links